Frequently asked questions

 Here we've compiled some of the most common questions about Egg from parents and students.
 Send us an email at Egg@isin.glass if you don't find your answer.

 Egg is currently on hiatus.
 Check back in January 2019 for more information.

 Class begins at 9 AM every day, and ends at 4:30 PM.
 A couple of times each week we offer free tickets to local theatre productions, with an optional period between the end of class and the show where the teaching assistants and program director work with students in study hall and enjoy a group meal.
 These days typically end around 10 pm.

 Throughout the summer, there are additional opportunities to learn from professional artists we make available to students outside of regular class time.

 Where will the program be held?

-In 2017, the Egg summer leadership academy in Portland, OR will be hosted by Artists Repertory Theater, located at 1515 SW Morrison St. This is the primary facility where classes will be held and our students will put up their productions.
-Occasionally, due to curricular requirements, students and faculty utilize alternative spaces on a temporary basis.
-Students and parents are notified of these venue changes well in advance.
+In 2017, the Egg summer leadership academy in Portland, OR was hosted by Artists Repertory Theater, located at 1515 SW Morrison St. This is the primary facility where classes were held and our students put up their productions.

 What do I need to bring to the program every day?